 - Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.

-- Pediatric patients/minors under the age of 18 may have two designated support persons with them, which includes the Emergency Department, inpatient and outpatient settings.
+- Pediatric patients/minors under age 18 may have two designated support persons with them, which includes the Emergency Department, inpatient and outpatient settings.

-- Behavioral Health areas (C2, C3, B3) will have one visitor per patient between the hours of 6 PM and 8 PM.
+- Behavioral Health areas of Ellis Hospital (Units C2, C3, B3) will allow two visitors per patient between the hours of 6 pm and 8 pm.

 - Patients with disruptive behavior, in which a family member is key to their care, may have one visitor.

-- Patients who have altered mental status or developmental delays (where caregiver provides safety) may have one visitor- staff members from group homes are considered an extension of the healthcare team and not a visitor; their presence may fulfill the role of meeting the patient's extended care needs.
+- Patients who have altered mental status or developmental delays (where caregiver provides safety) may have two visitors.
+Staff members from group homes are considered an extension of the healthcare team and not a visitor; their presence may fulfill the role of meeting the patient's extended care needs.